 The final list of participants will be available 30 minutes before the start of the race at the organisations desk in the “RHQ”.

-According to the U.C.I. regulations the following riders are requested for the honouring, within 5 minutes after the finish of the race:
+According to the U.C.I. regulations the following riders are requested for the PODIUM CEREMONY, within 5 minutes after the finish of the race:

-● The leader of the General Individual Mountain Classification.
-(Red Polka Dot Jersey) (after stage 4)
+• The leader of the General Individual Mountain Classification.
+(Red Polka Dot Jersey)

 If a rider is leader in more than one classification, the leader’s jersey worn in the next stage by the next placed rider.
 However, if this rider must wear his world or national champion’s jersey of a UCI cup circuit, series, or classification, he shall wear that jersey.
 Then the next placed rider waering the leader’s jersey.